hulyaalpagu/Data-Analyst-Interview-Project/README.md

 - Business insights from raw data

 ## 🔗 Full Report (PDF)
-You can still view the full formatted version (Data%20Analyst%20Interview%20Project%202025.pdf)
+You can still view the full formatted version [View the PDF](Data%20Analyst%20Interview%20Project%202025.pdf)